-The data collection field period for this survey was Jan.
-22 to Jan.
-28, 2024.
-Postcard notifications were mailed to a subset of ATP panelists3 with a known residential address on Jan.
-22.
+The data collection field period for this survey was May 13 to May 19, 2024.
+Postcard notifications were mailed to a subset of ATP panelists with a known residential address on May 13.3

 Invitations were sent out in two separate launches: soft launch and full launch.
-Sixty panelists were included in the soft launch, which began with an initial invitation sent on Jan.
-22. The ATP panelists chosen for the initial soft launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
-All remaining English- and Spanish-speaking sampled panelists were included in the full launch and were sent an invitation on Jan.
-23.
+Seventy panelists were included in the soft launch, which began with an initial invitation sent on May 13.
+The ATP panelists chosen for the initial soft launch comprised of 60 known responders who had completed previous ATP surveys within one day of receiving their invitation and a random sample of 10 panelists who are using a Center-provided tablet.
+All remaining English- and Spanish-speaking sampled panelists were included in the full launch and were sent an invitation on May 14.